 This next section always feel the longest and toughest of the traverse, a deep division that involves a drop in height to 525 metres accompanied by a tiresome game of dodge the worst of the bog.
-This is the bete noir of those tackling the round, the moment of truth that will prove if weary legs are up to the challenge.
+This is the bete noir for those tackling the round, the moment of truth that will prove if weary legs are up to the challenge.

 Any expedition into these mountains is about water.
 There are several rivers that can prove dangerous to cross after heavy rainfall and the most likely result in these conditions is retreat.
 Long, hot spells negate the river problem but provide plenty of their own.
 Convenient running water sources are in short supply higher up and that means a lot more needs to be carried, adding weight to your bag and footfall.

 These hills should be enjoyed over a couple of days, wild camping along the way.
 With the mercury hitting 28C in this part of Scotland I wanted to carry as little as possible.
 I had a lightweight tent in case of emergency, but my intention was to stay in the howff between dusk and dawn.
 I wanted to end the first day with a sunset and start the next with a sunrise.

 I set off from Corrie Hallie around 2pm.
 The heat immediately felt oppressive but there was a strong wind.
 I met a few souls coming out, the day strollers talkative, the ones coming to the end of a multi-day trip less so, all concentration focussed on those final weary steps.